What’s Making Red Sox Closer Craig Kimbrel So Unhittable This Season?

 The reality, however, was that the Red Sox had to scratch and claw their way to a win after Chris Sale’s “worst” start in a Boston uniform.
 And there was a time in the bottom of the eighth inning — moments before the Sox dropped a 10-burger on the Twins in the ninth — where the game was very much in doubt.

 Red Sox manager John Farrell turned to closer Craig Kimbrel with hopes the right-hander would be able to lock down the first five-out save of his career.
-Kimbrel promptly struck out the two batters he faced in the eighth to end the threat before giving away to the Red Sox fireworks.
+Kimbrel promptly struck out the two batters he faced in the eighth to end the threat before giving way to the Red Sox fireworks.

-It was the latest in a growing line of dominant performances for Kimbrel who has been nearly unhittable this season.
-Since blowing a save in Toronto on April 20 (the game Farrell should have left in Sale), Kimbrel has been lights out, allowing just one hit over five innings while striking out nine of the 16 batters he faced.
+It was the latest in a growing line of dominant performances for Kimbrel, who has been nearly unhittable this season.
+Since blowing a save in Toronto on April 20 (the game Farrell should have left in Sale), Kimbrel has been lights out, allowing only one hit over five innings while striking out nine of the 16 batters he’s faced.

-On the season, he’s struck out more than half the batters he’s faced (26 of 50), and opposing batters are just 5-for-47.
+On the season, Kimbrel has struck out more than half the batters he’s faced (26 of 50), and opposing batters are just 5-for-47.

 So how’s he doing it?
 Here are a few educated guesses.